NYC Mayor Bloomberg takes stand in larceny trial

 "We gave it with a purpose," he said.
 "The purpose was to provide ballot security.
 It was not a general donation."

-Defense lawyer Raymond Costello peppered Bloomberg with questions about the contribution, suggesting that the decision to funnel the money through a political party represented a violation of campaign finance law.
+Defense lawyer Raymond Castello peppered Bloomberg with questions about the contribution, suggesting that the decision to funnel the money through a political party represented a violation of campaign finance law.

 "Do you realize that your campaign did not file any of the $1.2 million as a campaign expenditure?"
-Costello asked.
+Castello asked.

 The mayor countered that the money was intended to help all Independence Party candidates, not just his own candidacy, and therefore did not need to be disclosed by his campaign.